 The college runs various programs that strengthen academic and social skills among mar-ginalized children, youth and young adults in Israel and removing obstacles towards their integration in higher education and the workforce.
 To that end, we run a comprehensive program that addresses the unique needs of at risk youth in the crucial years of high school, through college, to the job market.

-The ongoing personal meetings, with adult students who serve as a role-models, nurture healthy relationships that youth-at-risk otherwise lack in their lives.
-In the three years pi-lot that the college ran so far, 120 youth have benefitted from the Nirim program and re-sults were overwhelmingly positive, in terms of personal behavioral change and improve-ment in educational achievements - as reported by school staff.
+The ongoing personal meetings, with adult students who serve as a role-models, nurture healthy relationships that youth a risk otherwise lack in their lives.
+In the three years pi lot that the college ran so far, 120 youth have benefitted from the Nirim program and re sults were overwhelmingly positive, in terms of personal behavioral change and improve ment in educational achievements as reported by school staff.
 In addition to the five schools that are currently part of the program, we intend to expand Nirim to peripheral areas with similar needs over the next five years.

 For further information about our initiatives or pathways to your personal support of the MTA Capital Fund, please contact:

 Adv.
 Liat Weiss-Shahaf / Vice President for External Relations

 Ms. Tal Stalik Tzur / Project Manager, External Relations